JamaliLab/MoNet2.0/README.md

 - `run_monet2_fd.py` runs the trained MoNet2.0 to generate a lower triangular matrix of Frechet distance values.
 Each cell in the matrix represents the Frechet distance between the second-last layer of MoNet2.0 with input trajectories from different diffusion classes.

 - A trained MoNet2.0 model is present in the repository as `monet2.keras`.
 To train MoNet2.0 from scratch, use the `monet_train.py` file.
 Download the training dataset from Huggingface: [https://huggingface.co/datasets/JamaliLab/MoNet2.0](https://huggingface.co/datasets/JamaliLab/MoNet2.0).
-These datasets comprise particle motion trajectories from the following classes:
+These datasets comprise particle motion trajectories from the following diffusion classes:
   - Brownian Motion (BM)
   - Fractional Brownian Motion (FBM)
   - Continuous Time Random Walk (CTRW)